 - Department of Economics: M.A., Applied Economics

 - Department of Health and Human Performance*: Master of Science in Nutrition; Master of Arts in Sport and Fitness Administration; Master of Athletic Training

 - Graduate Certificate Program

-The following Graduate Certificate Program is offered in the department: Graduate Certificate in Sport and Fitness Operations Management
+The following Graduate Certificate Program is offered: Graduate Certificate in Sport and Fitness Operations Management

 - Graduate Certificate Program